omarDans/Tetris-JS/README.md

 1. Open your command line shell and execute: npm install nodemon
 2. And after that: npm install express.

+PD: this commands have to be executed obviusly inside of the tetris game folder

 THATS IT, NOW YOU CAN PLAY A REALLY FUCKING BUGGED GAME OF TETRIS!!
 ENJOY!